Elixir

 The Wellington culinary scene is constantly changing, but Egmont St Eatery is a chameleon of the times.
-Pushing boundaries, raising standards, and reinventing themselves for their loyal following.
+Pushing boundaries, raising standards, and reinventing itself for its loyal following.

 Egmont St Eatery has been feeding hungry Wellingtonians since 2015.
-The award-winning restaurant focuses on what they believe dining should be: fun, accessible, and delicious.
+The award-winning restaurant focuses on what it believes dining should be: fun, accessible, and delicious.

 Open for dinner and weekend brunch, Egmont St Eatery serves up big flavours, and seasonal ingredients.
 The menu is constantly changing but there are a few popular items that remain.
 The stracciatella cheese is a staple, served with sourdough and rotating toppings.